 Getting rid of them.

-“NO GUNS” signs have popped up like spring mushrooms across Illinois, both at public buildings and at a handful of private, commercial locations.
-While we know that the signs do nothing to stop bad guys from committing violent crimes.
-More likely actually, in fact, they attract violent criminals but not everyone has made that connection.
+(Guns Save Life) – “NO GUNS” signs have popped up like spring mushrooms across Illinois, both at public buildings and at a handful of private, commercial locations.
+While we know that the signs do nothing to stop bad guys from committing violent crimes, not everyone knows that.
+In fact, these signs attract violent criminals but not everyone has made that connection.